AlexNorell/website/content/post/2020-ski-season/index.md

 {{< /expandable-box >}}

 {{< expandable-box "January 26 - Arapahoe Basin, CO" >}}
 First time at The Legend.
 Immediately became my favorite Colorado mountain.
-Demoed some Blizzard Brahamas.
+Demoed some Blizzard Brahmas.
 They were a bit stiff for the conditions.
 {{< /expandable-box >}}

 {{< expandable-box "January 27 - Arapahoe Basin, CO" >}}